 Re-authentication occurs by calling C_Login with userType set to CKU_CONTEXT_SPECIFIC immediately after a cryptographic operation using the key has been initiated (e.g. after C_SignInit).
 In this call, the actual user type is implicitly given by the usage requirements of the active key.
 If C_Login returns CKR_OK the user was successfully authenticated and this sets the active key in an authenticated state that lasts until the cryptographic operation has successfully or unsuccessfully been completed (e.g. by C_Sign, C_SignFinal,..).
 A return value CKR_PIN_INCORRECT from C_Login means that the user was denied permission to use the key and continuing the cryptographic operation will result in a behavior as if C_Login had not been called.
 In both of these cases the session state will remain the same, however repeated failed re-authentication attempts may cause the PIN to be locked.
 C_Login returns in this case CKR_PIN_LOCKED and this also logs the user out from the token.
-Failing or omitting to reauthenticate when CKA_ALWAYS_AUTHENTICATE is set to CK_TRUE will result in CKR_USER_NOT_LOGGED_IN to be returned from calls using the key.
-C_Login will return CKR_OPERATION_NOT_INITIALIZED, but the active cryptographic operation will not be affected, if an attempt is made to re-authenticate when CKA_ALWAYS_AUTHENTICATE is set to CK_FALSE.
+Failing or omitting to re-authenticate when CKA_ALWAYS_AUTHENTICATE is set to CK_TRUE will result in CKR_OPERATION_NOT_INITIALIZED, but the active cryptographic operation will not be affected, if an attempt is made to re-authenticate when CKA_ALWAYS_AUTHENTICATE is set to CK_FALSE.